 Overall, your POS functions as the true management system for your entire operation.

 This means you need a program that can absolutely do it all.
 Everyone in your organization will be using the POS a little differently.
 Restaurant owners will be looking at sales totals, ways to operate more efficiently, and how to optimize the menu.

-One area that has expanded over the past few years is online ordering.
+One area that has significantly expanded over the past few years is online ordering.

-This is another area your POS system can take care of.
+This is yet another area your POS system can manage and streamline.
 With the right POS integration, you can take online payments and connect with delivery systems seamlessly.
 Even if the ordering process involves a third-party delivery app, you can stay on top of all your orders with programs like Cuboh.
 Mobile ordering through GrubHub, ChowNow, DoorDash, and Uber Eats is hugely popular, but with an integrated POS, all these mobile apps and online ordering websites will be combined for you to make use of with ease.
 Make pickup a breeze with the best online ordering system that works with your POS system.

 New restaurant owners may feel the need to control all aspects of their business.
-When it comes to your restaurant POS, though, don't try to reinvent the wheel.
+When it comes to your restaurant POS, though, don't try to start from scratch.
 It's not worth relying on your own online ordering system or trying to figure out different areas without integration.
 There are plenty of great POS systems with the key features you need.
+These systems were designed by experts and have worked for every shape and size of restaurant.
 Rely on these expert systems for your small business as the best way to make reservations, take online orders, and understand insights into your operations.

 The restaurant industry is rather large.
 There are plenty of other restaurant owners and managers that have come before you.
 As you search for a good restaurant POS, ask around for advice on what works best.